azaghal/Factorio-ConstructionPlannerContinued/README.md

 -   Upgrade planner support for unapproved ghosts.
 -   Improved graphics and icons.
 -   In-game tips-and-tricks demonstration and documentation.
--   Show correct selection boxes around unapproved ghosts when using blueprint and deconstruction tools.
+-   Show correct selection boxes around unapproved ghosts when using deconstruction tools.
 -   Support for force merging (merging unapproved ghosts forces in addition to merging of base forces).
 -   Efficient means for force identification (if the regex is too slow).
 -   Use on\_entity\_changed_force event handler for approval status badge updates if Wube Software ever implementes it.